Discontinue a unit

 DC grades are administrative decisions that are reviewed by Student Administrative Services.
 If your application is approved, you will automatically be given a fee refund.
 You do not need to take any further steps to receive your fee refund.
 If your application is declined, you can request an administrative review of the decision.

-You can apply for a DC grade through the special consideration portal in Sydney Student.
+You can apply for a DC grade using the late discontinuation under special circumstances form.
 We encourage all students considering applying for a DC grade to contact a SUPRA caseworker for advice.

 Generally, we recommend you include the following in your application:

-• if your circumstances are medical or mental-health related, a Professional Practitioners Certificate (PPC), which states you were either ‘totally unable to study’ or ‘severely impacted’
+• If your circumstances are medical or mental health-related, include a Professional Practitioner Certificate (PPC), which states you were either ‘totally unable to study’ or ‘severely impacted’.
+Your medical documents need to be verifiable from an Australian practitioner registered with the Australian Health Practitioner Regulation Agency (AHPRA).

-• evidence of your circumstances, including medical documentation, police documentation, an obituary, death certificate or funeral notice, or an event report from emergency services
+• Include evidence of your circumstances, including police documentation, an obituary, death certificate or funeral notice, financial hardship, carer responsibilities or an event report from emergency services.

-• if your circumstances were related to political unrest, war, oppression of a minority to which you belong, or broad-scale natural disaster, news articles that document these events.
+• If your circumstances are related to political unrest, war, oppression of a minority to which you belong, or broad-scale natural disaster, include news articles that document these events.
 Articles should be in English and from mainstream news outlets.

 Read the full list of documents you can submit to support your application.

-All documentation must be in English, or translated by a National Accreditation Authority for Translators & Interpreters (NAATI)-certified translator before it is submitted to the University of Sydney.
+All documentation must be in English, or translated by a National Accreditation Authority for Translators and Interpreters (NAATI)-certified translator before it is submitted to the University of Sydney.
 Find a NAATI-certified translator.

 Other discontinuations